 She lives a glamorous lifestyle but is still a modern woman for the current times, using both her sharp wit and pearl-handled pistol to become the leading sleuth in the city.

 While the first season has a story arc centered on the disappearance of Miss Fisher’s younger sister, each episode unveils a new crime for her to solve with the help of her assistant and the handsome Detective Inspector Jack Robinson.

-Another brilliant Canadian TV series from CBC Television is the recently-premiered The Porter.
+Another brilliant Canadian TV series from CBC Television is The Porter.